 Don’t miss the red arrows - a sure highlight of Great North Run I tend to think!
 They fly overhead when you’re running so keep your eyes peeled (it will definitely make you smile and forget about the running) and they do the most amazing performance over the race village at the finish line in the early afternoon too, so it’s worth hanging about!

-A varied route
+a varied route

 The route for Great North Run is really varied.
 You start in the city, you go a bit out into the sticks, it gets a bit residential, you’re running on a bypass for a little while, then you end up near the sea at South Shields.
 You’ll never get bored!

-Celebrities and big names
+celebs and big names

 Celebs and faces you know come out in force for Great North Run.
 Keep your eyes peeled and for famous faces and the legend himself, Mo Farah!